learn-co-curriculum/se-curriculum-training-update-readme/README.md

 ## Automating Updates with GitHub Actions

 Try this out.
-In your local repository, make an edit to the README.md file (whatever you want to change is fine).
+In your local repository, make a different edit to the README.md file.
 This time, commit **and** push:

 ```console
 $ git commit -am 'Fix typo in README'